kmb46/kmb46/README.md

 - I'm actively working on NLP & Computer Vision tasks
 - I'm also actively learning about Big Data (Spark, Scala, etc.)
-- I'm interested in DL, , and tech hardware 💻
+- I'm interested in DL, traveling, and learning new technologies

 <!--
 ## Resume/CV: